bacosta30762/ProjectHubApplication/README.md

-# Trabajo Final - Aplicaciones Web y Patrones
+# ProjectHub

-A comprehensive Spring Boot web application demonstrating modern web development patterns, security, internationalization, and reporting capabilities.
+A comprehensive Spring Boot web application for project management with user authentication, role-based access control, progress tracking, and reporting capabilities.

 ## 📋 Table of Contents